Characters in Ghost Trick: Phantom Detective: Reception

 Since the release of Ghost Trick: Phantom Detective, the characters have received highly positive reception.
 Series creator Shu Takumi noted that, even more so than protagonist Sissel, Missile is the one who gained the most positive response in Japan.
 He describes him as "one of the more beloved characters in the series."
-1UP.com's Justin Haywald described the characters as being "over-the-top", comparing them to those found in the Ace Attorney series though noting the lack of puns that the characters had in Ace Attorney.
+1UP.coms Justin Haywald described the characters as being "over-the-top", comparing them to those found in the Ace Attorney series though noting the lack of puns that the characters had in Ace Attorney.
 He adds that while Ghost Tricks characters have similar exaggerations and stylish clothing, they are much more "down-to-earth".
 Wireds Jason Schreier found numerous similarities between the two series' characters, calling Sissel "endearing in his brutal honesty and loyalty" and the other characters memorable, while also praising the dialogue as fantastic.
 The Telegraphs Tom Hoggins, while calling the characters unique, noted the similarities between the two cast of characters, noting the "colour playfulness" that is "thickly laced with dark tragedy and built on strong character."
-GameSpot's Carolyn Petit called the characters memorable, attributing this to their "snappy dialogue".
+GameSpots Carolyn Petit called the characters memorable, attributing this to their "snappy dialogue".
 Official Nintendo Magazines Chris Scullion called the characters colourful, and praised the game's script.
-GamesRadar's Carolyn Gudmundson called the characters "many-layered", as well as praising them as being as good as the characters from Ace Attorney.
+GamesRadars Carolyn Gudmundson called the characters "many-layered", as well as praising them as being as good as the characters from Ace Attorney.
 She specifically cited Missile, who she describes as making her "heart hurt" with his devotion.
 Video Gamer's Martin Gaston noted that Sissel, an amnesiac, succeeds in ways that other amnesiac characters in video games do not.